-The information contained in the section titled "V. Security Ownership of FMC Corporation" in the Proxy Statement, with respect to security ownership of certain beneficial owners and management, is incorporated herein by reference in response to this Item 12.
+The information contained in the section titled "V. Security Ownership of FMC Corporation" in the Proxy Statement, with respect to security ownership of certain beneficial owners and management, and in the section of the Proxy Statement titled "Equity Compensation Plan Information" under "Proposal 5 - Approval of Amendment and Restatement of the FMC Corporation Incentive Compensation and Stock Plan" relating to securities authorized for issuance under equity compensation plans, is incorporated herein by reference in response to this Item 12.